First Sancho, now Garcia: Why don't Man City's young stars want to play for Guardiola? | Goal.com

 But Garcia's decision is also based on a desire to return to his boyhood club and the potential to be the long-term heir to iconic centre-back Gerard Pique.

-It is a body blow to City and their hopes to have a steady stream of players transferring from the academy to the first team, despite Garcia's exit potentially opening the door for another former youth team star Tosin Adarbioyo, who has a solid spell on loan with Championship side Blackburn Rovers, to break into Guardiola's group next term.
+It is a body blow to City and their hopes to have a steady stream of players transferring from the academy to the first team, despite Garcia's exit potentially opening the door for another former youth-team star Tosin Adarabioyo, who has had a solid spell on loan with Championship side Blackburn Rovers, to break into Guardiola's group next term.

 Garcia is unlikely to be the last to leave, either.